ammar-homaida-statistics/easystatisticsacademy/inference/foundations/practical-inference-what-can-we-claim/index.md

       <strong>Core message:</strong>

       <p>
-        Sampling bias is a data collection problem.
-Statistical bias is an estimation problem.
-Both can distort conclusions, but they arise from different stages of the inferential process.
+        A good inferential conclusion is not just statistically calculated.
+It is justified by the data design, assumptions, uncertainty, and scope of the research question.
       </p>

     </div>